 It’s clear that Graphene is amazing, but who are the people working behind the scenes to bring graphene to the world?
 The Graphene Flagship is a European initiative that has been focusing on this task; the flagship represents a collaborative effort to bring graphene to the EU, backed by €1 billion and hundreds of members.
 Large-scale research institutions like the University of Cambridge have also been instrumental, especially in the field of flexible electronics.
 From a production standpoint, there are few companies in the space working to make advancements in graphene.
 One of these companies is GraphenTech, the world’s first blockchain-based graphene company.
 GraphenTech is developing proprietary technology that will enable the manufacturing of graphene on an industrial scale for a competitive price.

 Flexible electronics are still new to many people, but with the introduction and dissemination of popular products, it’s only a matter of time before the concept becomes widely recognized.
 Graphene, on the other hand, may take a bit longer.
-But, one thing’s for sure: its revolutionary capabilities will be working behind the scenes to bring us the electronics of tomorrow.Opinions expressed here by Contributors are their own.
+But, one thing’s for sure: its revolutionary capabilities will be working behind the scenes to bring us the electronics of tomorrow.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.